-Now stir, to combine and smooth, because the heat will continue to melt those wafers (chips) whatever you used.
+- Now stir to combine and smooth because the heat will continue to melt those wafers (chips) you used.

-If the color you want is not there yet, add another drop or 2 until you achieve your desired shade of red.
+- If the color you want is not there yet, add another drop or two until you achieve your desired shade of red.

-For those that want to flavor the red ganache icing, simply add in the appropriate flavor oils discussed in blog post.
+- For those who want to flavor the red ganache icing, add the appropriate flavor oils discussed in a blog post.